 Interview with Mowafak Ayoub, Director, Disarmament Division, Ministry of Foreign Affairs, in Geneva, 10 February 2004.
 Iraqi and US sources requesting anonymity indicated that the Aloa’oa’a and Hutten factories in Alexandria and the Aloudisie factory in Al Youssfiz were destroyed.
 For details on previous production, see, Landmine Monitor Report 1999, pp. 886–887.
 In 2005, the Monitor removed Iraq from its list of countries producing antipersonnel mines or reserving the right to produce them, following the destruction of Iraq’s production facilities and the government’s statements in support of banning antipersonnel mines.

 Mine Ban Treaty Article 7 Report, Form E, 31 July 2008.
 The report also states: “The PMN Anti-Personnel mine was produced in this factory.
 Shortly before the war of 2003 however, a defect in these mines resulted in restricting the use of these mines.
 As far as can be determined, the stocks of these mines in military ammunition dumps have been dealt with by the US Corps of Military Engineering Conventional Munitions Destruction Project.
 Iraq also developed the capacity to produce Valmara 69 mines but apparently this capacity was never used to physically produce Valmara mines.”

-Human Rights Watch and Physicians for Human Rights, Landmines: A Deadly Legacy (New York: Human Rights Watch, October 1993), p.
+Human Rights Watch (HRW) and Physicians for Human Rights, Landmines: A Deadly Legacy (New York: HRW, October 1993), p.
 104.

 “Islamic State is losing land but leaving mines behind,” The Economist, 30 March 2017.